AdobeDocs/workfront.en/help/manage-work/tasks/manage-tasks/save-concurrent-changes-in-a-task-list.md

 >
 >When you select to discard the changes you made, this applies to all the changes and not just to those that have conflicts with the edits made by another user.

-* `Several users are saving the changes in a task list manually`: If several users that are making changes to tasks in a list are saving manually at the same time, `Workfront` saves the changes made by the user who saves first.
-Saving these changes should not encounter any conflicts. `Workfront`then compares the changes made by all the other users with the information that it already saved and displays a warning about the conflicting changes to the other users before they can save their information.
+* `Several users are saving the changes in a task list manually`: If several users that are making changes to tasks in a list are saving manually at the same time, Workfront saves the changes made by the user who saves first.
+Saving these changes should not encounter any conflicts.
+Workfrontthen compares the changes made by all the other users with the information that it already saved and displays a warning about the conflicting changes to the other users before they can save their information.

 >[!IMPORTANT]
 >